hCaptcha/hcaptcha-android-sdk/README.md

 After retrieving a `token`, you should pass it to your backend in order to verify the validity of the token by doing a [server side check](https://docs.hcaptcha.com/#server) using the hCaptcha secret linked to your sitekey.

 ---

+## FAQ

+> Can I get a token in a non-UI thread?

+No: the SDK depends on WebView, which is a UI component and cannot be instantiated in a non-UI thread.

+However, the SDK provides a completely silent (invisible to the end-user) mechanism with `hideDialog=true` config + "passive" site key (this is an Enterprise feature).
+But note that the token request still has to be called from the UI thread.

 ## For maintainers